Breastfeeding essentials to make nursing more comfortable and convenient, and to see you through any pain.

 So, hopefully it’s clear that this post is intended to be informative, specifically for those mums who may be suffering and looking for relief.
 It is not designed to recommend that every nursing mother must purchase every item on the list, which is probably not necessary unless you’re as unlucky as I’ve been!

-Essentials for Breastfeeding, and Products to Make Nursing Easier
+Essentials for Breastfeeding, Plus Breastfeeding Accessories to Make Nursing Easier

 This post contains affiliate links.
 If you follow my links and make any purchases I will receive a few pennies, at no extra cost to you.